ssvlabs/gitbook-docs/docs/based-applications/developers/smart-contracts/SSVBasedApps.md

 | percentage | uint32 | The percentage of balance to delegate (scaled by 1e4, so 100% = 10000) |

 Events:
-* `DelegationCreated(address indexed delegator, address indexed account, uint32 percentage)`
+* `DelegationCreated(address indexed delegator, address indexed receiver, uint32 percentage)`

 ### **`updateDelegatedBalance(account, percentage)`**